Come to Campus; It's Worth the Trip

 The session lasts 30 minutes and begins promptly at 12:30 p.m.
 Please check in 10-15 minutes in advance at the Mason Tour and Visitors Center, located on the ground floor of Alan and Sally Merten Hall.
 A tour of campus is not part of this session and we recommend you also attend a general information session and tour.

 If you are unable to attend a scheduled Honors College information session, please contact Eva Bramesco, Assistant Director for Honors College Admissions at firstname.lastname@example.org

-Organizations and high school groups with 8 or more students can register here!
-If you would like to arrange a tour for groups of eight to 90 high school students, we can assist you.
+We welcome organizations and high school groups with 8 or more students through our high school group tour program.
 Priority for these high school tours is given to schools and groups bringing students from underserved populations.
 Group tour requests must be made at least one month in advance, and there are no guarantees that the date and time will be available.
 Group tours include an information session and campus tour only.
 If you would like to eat on campus during your visit, specify on the registration request.
 Dining requests will be met based upon availability.

 If your request is approved, you will be contacted by email or phone with further details.
 If you have not received confirmation your visit is not officially booked.
 Please do not make any travel arrangements until you receive a confirmation packet.